Honor Council Constitution

-V. The Faculty Advisor
+VI.
+The Honor Council Faculty Advisor

 - The Faculty Advisor shall act as a liaison between the Honor Council and the College Faculty.

-“I pledge my honor that on this examination I have neither given nor received assistance not explicitly approved by the professor and that I have seen no dishonest work.”
+- “I pledge my honor that on this examination I have neither given nor received assistance not explicitly approved by the professor and that I have seen no dishonest work.”

-“I have intentionally not signed the pledge.”
+- “I have intentionally not signed the pledge.”

 - Level of Proof In determining responsibility for an Honor System violation, a preponderance of the evidence shall be required.

-VIII.
+IX.
 Guaranteed Rights